The 20th Century

 south-Slavic and Hungarian population within the two countries at the Parisian

-change their residences.
+residences.
 Luckily, this resettlement did not take place.
-During the resettlement policy of
+During the

-the inhabitants of German origin from Hungary 200 people in
+resettlement policy of the inhabitants of German origin from Hungary 200

 these people were deleted from the list due to their mixed marriages with